Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

 - ``ldap`` user reference in LDAP, useful for in house data migration (string)

 You can pick whatever format you want.

+.. important:: Anonymous users

+    Another format can be used: ``email``.
+This is only to reference anonymous users on the source instance.
+    At import time, if the email match an existing user, it will be used (instead of treating the user as anonymous).

 As soon as you reference a user in ``project.xml``, this user must be defined in ``users.xml`` like: